salsadigitalauorg/ckanext-datastore-refresh/README.md

 # ckanext-datastore-refresh

 Creates jobs that would be executed at specific time set by sysadmin to upload selected dataset resource to datastore.
+The configuration is available via sysadmin panel.

 ## Requirements